-Under Table 2: Levels of assessment, development approved in accordance with a PoD is exempt development and requires no further development approval under the scheme.
+Development approved in accordance with a PoD requires no further development approval under the scheme.

-For further advice on preparing a PoD refer to the applicable ULDA practice note available on the ULDA website.
+For further advice on preparing a PoD, refer to the applicable ULDA Practice Note available on the ULDA website.

-3.2.10 Notification requirements
+3.2.8 Notification requirements

-A UDA development application will require public notification if the application:
+A UDA development application will require public notification if the application includes: